mwhea/CV_Optimizer/README.md

 ## How to test:

-Jest support for ES Modules is experimental, run the test suite with:
+Jest support for ES Modules is experimental, run the tests with:
 `node --experimental-vm-modules node_modules/jest/bin/jest.js`
+individual test suites are run with:
+`node --experimental-vm-modules node_modules/jest/bin/jest.js ./cvParser.test.js`

 ## How to hire me: